gaspare-mascolino/knowledge/pages/music.md

 - chord notes (C)
 - chord off-notes (NC)

-Rules for harmonize:
+*Rules to harmonize*

-- I. Start to harmonize the notes of the chord first from the chord of the melody keeping the disposition as close as possible.
+1. Start to harmonize the notes of the chord first from the chord of the melody keeping the disposition as close as possible.
-- II. harmonizing the note always with the notes of the chords. **The NC replaced the note of the chords suddenly below**.
+2. Harmonizing the note always with the notes of the chords. **The NC replaced the note of the chords suddenly below**.

-**Principles of harmonization**

-1. Whatever note of whatever chord coul be use in whatever position, frequency and rhythm in the medesim chord -> Chord / Arpeggio
+3. Whatever note of the chord coul be use in whatever position, frequency and rhythm in the medesim chord -> Chord / Arpeggio
-2. From the sing part is better to keep a distance of a II Major.
+4. From the sing part is better to keep a distance of a II Major.
-3. Jump of 4th and 5th, but also 6th and 8th are intersting on the attack of the sing part
+5. Jump of 4th and 5th, but also 6th and 8th are intersting on the attack of the sing part

-**Chromatic transition**
+!!!
+Note

-It is possible use melodically, whatever notes which far cromatically to a structerd note of the chord.
+    - **Chromatic transition**: It is possible use melodically, whatever notes which far cromatically to a structerd note of the chord.
 Those note will be always of short duration (1/8 or less).

-**Close note of the scale**
-Whatever notes on top of one structured note of the chord.
+    - **Close note of the scale**: Whatever notes on top of one structured note of the chord.
 Those note will be always of short duration (1/8 or less).

+!!!
+Info
     The most important thins to comprend this technique is to know the rapport between scale and chord.
 Use whatever note which belongs to the key reference to approach to a structured note. **Pay attention to the use the 11th on the Major chord, it could be a violation**.

-### Interval
+### Intervals

-An **interval** is the relationship between two separate musical pitches.
+An **intervals** is the relationship between two separate musical pitches.

 Two different kind: